piotrloos/mastermind/readme.md

 * `int` **chosen_solver** (default value `1`).
 Choose index of the implemented Solvers. #1 = patterns checking generator Solver, #2 = patterns list filtering Solver.
 They are described above.

 * `bool` **pre_build_patterns** (default value `False`).
 Enables building possible patterns list for several games at once.
 Useful when you play several games one by one using the same settings.
 This setting can take a lot of RAM to keep all the patterns in memory.
-When disabled the patterns will be generated real-time during computer solving, but it can be slower and not efficent from the Mastermind's point of view (list of the patterns cannot be shuffled).
+When disabled the patterns will be generated real-time during computer solving, but it can be slower and not efficient from the Mastermind's point of view (list of the patterns cannot be shuffled).

 * `bool` **use_itertools_for_build** (default value `True`).
 Enables Python built-in itertools module to generate patterns.
 It is a bit faster than my generating function, but it doesn't handle all shuffling settings below.

 * `bool` **shuffle_colors_before_build** (default value `False`).
 Enables one-time color pegs order shuffling before pattern generation is started.
-It doesn't change the efficency of guessing, but allows not to start always with the first minimum (the same one color) pattern.
+It doesn't change the efficiency of guessing, but allows not to start always with the first minimum (the same one color) pattern.

 * `bool` **shuffle_colors_during_build** (default value `False`).
 Enables color pegs order shuffling for every peg in pattern.
-It can improve the efficency of guessing, when the codebreaker starts from mixed color pattern.
+It can improve the efficiency of guessing, when the codebreaker starts from mixed color pattern.
 This setting is unused when itertools module is used.

 * `bool` **shuffle_patterns_after_build** (default value `False`).
 Enables one-time patterns order shuffling after the pattern list is built.
-You can achieve the best guessing efficency, but first you must pre build patterns and keep them in memory.
+You can achieve the best guessing efficiency, but first you must pre build patterns and keep them in memory.
 Patterns shuffling is impossible for pattern real-time generators.
 In Solver #2 you can use instead `solver2_take_random_pattern` setting which is faster.

 ### Solver #1 settings